An irresistible smoky taste

 Chimaek is now part of the consumer culture in Korea and there is even a festival in Daegu with chimaek as its theme.
 The Chimaek Festival attracts hundreds of thousands of people annually.
 This year, more than 70 chicken brands and dozens of beer companies are expected to participate in the festival.

-Also, the 2018 Chimec Festival visitors can enjoy an outdoor cinema where they can have fried chicken and chilled beer on a lawn.
-There are many attractions such as Chimec Café and creative contents.
+Visitors to the 2018 Chimaek Festival can enjoy an outdoor cinema where they can savor the perfect combination of delicious crispy fried chicken (’chi‘) together with a refreshing chilled beer (’maek‘, from the Korean word for beer, maekju) on a lawn.
+There are many attractions such as the Chimaek Café and creative contents.

 Famous Korean dish

-Bibimbap, literally means ‘mixed rice’ is one of the most famous and popular Korean dishes.
-Bibimbap is served as a bowl of steamed rice topped with namul (assorted vegetables).
+Bibimbap, which literally means mixed rice, is one of the most famous and popular Korean dishes.
+Bibimbap is served as a bowl of steamed rice topped with assorted vegetables called namul.

-Toppings may vary depending on season.
-As Namul is already seasoned, you don’t need to add more salt.
-If you like spicy taste, you may mix a spoonful of Gochujang (chili pepper paste).
+Toppings may vary depending on the time of year.
+As namul is already seasoned, there’s no need to add more salt.
+For those who enjoy a hot spicy taste, stir in a spoonful of the pungent local chili pepper paste, called gochujang.

-You can add egg or meat.
-Stirring together thoroughly just before eating makes you mouthwatering.
+A fried-egg or ground meat may also be included in the mix.
+Stirring everything together thoroughly in the bowl before eating is a mouthwatering experience.
 Bibimbap is rich in nutrition but low in calories.

-Bulgogi is made from thin sliced beef (or pork).
-Before cooking, the meat is marinated to enhance its flavor and tenderness with a mixture of soy sauce and other ingredients.
-It is often grilled on a barbecue, on a stove-top griddle or stir-fried in a pan.
+Bulgogi is made from thinly sliced beef or pork.
+Before cooking, the meat is marinated with a mixture of soy sauce and other ingredients to enhance its flavor and tenderness.
+It is then grilled, often on a barbecue or on a stove-top griddle, or stir-fried in a pan.

 Bulgogi is traditionally grilled, but alternative ways of cooking are popular today.
-Interestingly, it is the only cuisine that the meat is marinated in a source.
+Interestingly, it is the only dish in which the meat is marinated before cooking.

-In the past, Bulgogi was a feast cuisine.
-Perhaps, it is the most popular Korean dish among foreigners.
+In the past, bulgogi was considered a feast for special occasions.
+Thanks to its taste and simplicity, it is arguably the most popular Korean dish among international visitors.

-Recipes vary depending on region.
-In general, noodles are a thin strip of buckwheat dough.
+The exact recipe varies depending on the local region.
+In general, the noodles are thin strips of buckwheat dough.

-Naengmyeon is served in a large bowl with a tangy iced broth, julienned cucumbers, slices of Korean pear, thin, wide strips of lightly pickled radish, and either a boiled egg or slices of cold boiled beef or both.
+Naengmyeon is served in a large bowl with a tangy iced broth, julienne cucumbers, slices of Korean pear, broad thin strips of lightly pickled radish, and either a boiled egg and/or slices of cold boiled beef.

-Cold broth is made of beef, chicken (or pheasant), cabbage Kimchi, radish Kimchi, or mix of two.
-Add vinegar, mustard or sugar as you prefer.
+The refreshing cold broth is made of beef, chicken (or pheasant), together with cabbage kimchi, radish kimchi, or a mix of the two.
+Vinegar, mustard or sugar can be added to taste.